Skip to main content

 Professor; Director Mechanical Engineering Graduate Programs; Joint Appointment with Bioengineering Graduate Program; Director Engineering Wellness through Biomechanics Lab

-Bigelow's expertise includes human posture and gait, fall prevention in elderly adults and design of assistive devices.
-The following media outlets have interviewed or quoted her: The nationally syndicated Academic Minute and Dayton-area media.
+Areas of expertise: human posture and gait, fall prevention in elderly adults and design of assistive devices.
+Click here to see the media outlets quoting or interviewing her.

 View Profile